Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

 \subsection{Sources of Error}

-Discussing the results in tables \ref{tab:results_by_date_cor1} and \ref{tab:combined_results_cor1}, we see that the average and median discrepancies of plasma density features traced in both the synthetic \acrshort{pB} images and \acrshort{cor-1 pB} observations when compared to the \acrshort{pos B} orientation suggest that their orientation seem to correlate reasonably well with this expected orientation.
-The metrics given by the features in the synthetic \acrshort{pB} images are also similar to the metrics given by the features segmented in the white-light observations.
-We should note that when comparing the model to itself, the performance metrics are lower as indicated in tables \ref{tab:results_by_date_cor1} and \ref{tab:combined_results_cor1}, which is to be expected.
-Both sets of metrics show a moderate average disagreement from the expected orientation in both the features segmented from the model populations and in the features segmented from the \acrlong{cor-1 pB}.
+Tables \ref{tab:results_by_date_cor1} and \ref{tab:combined_results_cor1} show similar average and median \acrshort{absolute angular difference} for each population, indicating that segmented features in both the synthetic \acrshort{pB} images and \acrshort{cor-1 pB} observations correlate reasonably well with the \acrshort{mas} \acrshort{pos B}.
+The better performance of model based populations with respect to the \acrshort{cor-1 pB} population is to be expected as these are model-model comparisons.
 Due to the various models, methods, and sources of data used in this analysis, there is ample opportunity for error.
 We pinpoint four potential causes of error in this analysis.